gittuf/gittuf/docs/design-document.md

 [attacks targeting Git metadata](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/torres-arias).
-At the same time, gittuf is backwards compatible with existing source control platforms ("forges") such as GitHub, GitLab, and Bitbucket. gittuf is currently a sandbox project at the
+At the same time, gittuf is backwards compatible with existing source control platforms ("forges") such as GitHub, GitLab, and Bitbucket. gittuf is currently an incubating project at the
 [Open Source Security Foundation (OpenSSF)](https://openssf.org/) as part of the [Supply Chain Integrity Working Group](https://github.com/ossf/wg-supply-chain-integrity).
 The core concepts of gittuf described in this document have been